 - An Azure AD Account.
 If you use Office 365 then you already have an Azure AD Account.
 If you don't use Office 365, you can create an Azure AD Tenant by visiting https://account.windowsazure.com/organization.

-To start using Integrated logins on a personal level you don't need any more than an account on each, but to setup full integration for all your users, you will also need to be an administrator for both products.
+To start using integrated logins on a personal level you don't need any more than an account on each, but to set up full integration for all your users, you'll also need to be an administrator for both products.

 What is Single Sign On (SSO)?